netham45/screamrouter/readme.md

 ### Volume
 Each Source, Route, and Sink has a volume control.
 The default volume of 1 is unattenuated.
 The volumes for each sink, sink group, route, source group, and source it passes through are multiplied together to come up with a final volume.

+### Equalizer
+Much like the volume, Source, Route, and Sink has an equalizer.
+The default equalizer is 1, it has a minimum of 0 and a maximum of 2.
+The equalizations for each sink, sink group, route, source group, and source it passes through are multiplied together per band to come up with a final volume.

 ### Delay
 Delays will add gaps to streams when sources come in and drop out.
 To avoid this set delays to 0.